nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the contact will be removed.
-* You can remove all the contacts’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact's tags by typing `t/` without specifying any tags after it.
   </box>